alix-tz/phd/posts/006/index.md

 - students traveling to Québec within the frame of a university exchange should use the form [**SE Q-401-106**](https://www.ramq.gouv.qc.ca/fr/media/2516);
 - and that students enrolled in the Québec university should instead use the form **SE Q-401-102**.

-They say nothing about which situation applies to a PhD student in cotutelle: is it considered a university exchange since you are enrolled in a French university or is it considered to be an enrolling in a Québec university?
+They say nothing about which situation applies to a PhD student in *cotutelle*: is it considered a university exchange since you are enrolled in a French university or is it considered to be like enrolling in a Québec university?
 For most of my paperwork with Canada, aside from the *convention de cotutelle*, my paperwork was essentially the same as someone enrolling only to a Canadian university.
 Additionally, SE 401-Q-106 required the French university to sign the form, whereas SE 401-Q-102 only required a signature from the Assurance Maladie.
 SE 401-Q-102 seemed applicable and faster, so I opted for it.
 Let's say it right away: it was a mistake.
 I should have opted for SE 401-Q-106 from the beginning.

 In whichever situation you are in, you cannot simultaneously be enrolled in the French Assurance Maladie and the RAMQ.
-So both of the form will suspend your enrolling to the Assurance Maladie in order to get you into the RAMQ syste.
+So both of the form will suspend your enrolling to the Assurance Maladie in order to get you into the RAMQ system.
 The main difference between the two forms is actually that:

 - SE 401-Q-102 will have you struck off from the Assurance Maladie (and likely asked to destroy your Carte Vitale), until you come back to France and go through the process (and paperwork) to be reintegrated into the system,
 - whereas SE 401-Q-106 will have your rights temporarily deactivated: with SE 401-Q-106 you must provide the precise dates of your travel to Québec.
 Upon your return, your rights are simply (and normally automatically) reactivated.

-To make it short, both forms work for a cotutelle.
+To make it short, both forms work for a *cotutelle*.
 But if you are going to Canada for only one semester, you should go for the SE 401-Q-106!

 I realized my mistake after arriving to Québec and talking with other French people having recently moved to Montreal.
 At the end of January, when it was clear I had made a mistake, I was still waiting for the Assurance Maladie to return the signed SE 401-Q-102 form.
 I decided to start over and sent the SE 401-Q-106 form to my university.
 They signed returned it within one day.
 I sent it to the Assurance Maladie explaining my mistake and asked to start over.
 Because of this error, I wasn't able to waive the 600$CA from my bill before the February deadline: I had to pay the tuition along with the 600$CA. Then I focused on finishing the paperwork on time to be able to ask for a refund.
 Luckily, it played out pretty well and I now have a 600$CA credit line with the University of Montreal, waiting to be deduced from my next tuition in September.